sframe-wg/sframe/draft-ietf-sframe-enc.md

 The primary operations on an SFrame context are as follows:

-* **Create an SFrame context:** The context is initialized with a ciphersuite and no KID mappings.
+* **Create an SFrame context:** The context is initialized with a cipher suite and no KID mappings.
-* **Adding a key for sending:** The key and salt are derived from the base key, and used to initialize a send context, together with a zero counter value.
+* **Add a key for sending:** The key and salt are derived from the base key, and are used to initialize a send context, together with a zero counter value.
-* **Adding a key for receiving:** The key and salt are derived from the base key, and used to initialize a send context.
+* **Add a key for receiving:** The key and salt are derived from the base key, and are used to initialize a send context.
 * **Encrypt a plaintext:** Encrypt a given plaintext using the key for a given KID, including the specified metadata.
-* **Decrypt an SFrame ciphertext:** Decrypt an SFrame ciphertext with the KID and CTR values specified in the SFrame Header, and the provided metadata.
+* **Decrypt an SFrame ciphertext:** Decrypt an SFrame ciphertext with the KID and CTR values specified in the SFrame header, and the provided metadata.

 {{rust-api}} shows an example of the types of structures and methods that could be used to create an SFrame API in Rust.